Wanna explore the Historical India at Jodhpur? Let’s know about the city!

-Visit Mehrangarh Fort, Jaswant Thada, Umaid Bhawan Palace and Rai ka Baag Palace and get back with great memories, which one can cherish whole life, one can make this possible by grabbing our car rental services in Jaipur.
-Look into the interesting history of Jodhpur by traveling with great comfort and convenience.
+Visit Mehrangarh Fort, Jaswant Thada, Umaid Bhawan Palace and Rai ka Baag Palace and get back with great memories, which one can cherish whole life, one can make this possible by grabbing our car rental services.
+Look into the interesting history of Jodhpur along with Jaipur Tours by traveling with great comfort and convenience.
 We provide you skilled drivers who are license holders and our main motto is safety is no accident and so you can rely on our service.

 GIRDIKOT AND SARDAR MARKET:Sparkling with activity in the colorful bazaar, near the clock tower is the best-loved with shoppers.
 It has some narrow lanes dotted with tiny shops selling a range of exquisite Rajasthan textiles, antiques, handicrafts, clay figurines of camels and elephants, marble curios with inlay work and many more things.

 GOVERNMENT MUSEUM:This museum snuggles amid Umaid Public Garden which houses a rich collection of exhibits miniature paintings, portraits of ruler’s manuscripts, amour, textiles, arts and crafts and images of Jain Tirthankaras.
-Umaid Public Garden also houses a zoo which is quite famous.
+Umaid Public Garden also houses a zoo which is quite famous place to visit in Jodhpur.

 JASWAN THADA: This is the imposing cluster of white marble royal cenotaphs which was built in 1899AD in memory of Maharaja Jaswant Singh II.
 It houses many portraits of Successive ruler’s.
 The Four cenotaphs here honor notable acts of bravery and generosity of the four successive rulers.